Applying for a Scholarship

 Any other tips?

 Yes – please start the app early – as in over one of the November/December school breaks.
-Give your recommenders ample time to submit their form or letter; call ACAF at 585-296-5616 or email email@example.com if you have questions.
+Call ACAF at 585-296-5616 or email email@example.com if you have questions.
+We’re very helpful!

 Since awarding its first scholarship in 1990, the Allegany County Area Foundation has given out over $3.2M in scholarships to local students.